 Surveys that ask about credit card reward preferences have shown that consumers prefer receiving cash more than other perks, such as airline tickets.
 The top selling point is that cash is cash, and there are no tricky conversions trying to determine the value of points or miles.
 In addition, most cash-back cards have no annual fee.

-Cash-back cards for
+Cash-back cards for all

 Banks have traditionally targeted affluent consumers for rewards programs, but in the economic downturn, the appeal of cash rewards is growing among the non-affluent, too.